Yukon-Literacy-Coalition/ylc_website_v2/src/_community-garden/2021-05-25-community-garden.md

       body: >-
         In the summer of 2021, the Yukon Literacy Coalition developed and built a Learning Garden adjacent to the Pioneer Hotel in Shipyards Park in Whitehorse.
-It was built with guidance from Master Gardeners Agnus Seitz, Gertie Scharrer, Randy Lewis and Marc Boulerice.
+It was built with guidance from Master Gardeners Agnes Seitz, Gertie Scharrer, Randy Lewis and Marc Boulerice.
 The garden will provide an opportunity for people to learn about planting, maintaining and harvesting a garden.
 The vision is to have family literacy